mig1998/Calculadora-Csharp/README.md

 se quiser usar é so baixar o arquivo

-if wanted use that, just follow this way Calculadora-Csharp/CalculadoraSetup/setup/CalculadoraSetup.msi
+if wanted use that, just follow this way.

+Calculadora-Csharp/CalculadoraSetup/setup/CalculadoraSetup.msi